netbox-community/go-netbox/docs/WirelessLink.md

 ### NewWirelessLink

-`func NewWirelessLink(id int32, url string, display string, interfaceA Interface, interfaceB Interface, created NullableTime, lastUpdated NullableTime, ) *WirelessLink`
+`func NewWirelessLink(id int32, url string, displayUrl string, display string, interfaceA BriefInterface, interfaceB BriefInterface, created NullableTime, lastUpdated NullableTime, ) *WirelessLink`

 NewWirelessLink instantiates a new WirelessLink object This constructor will assign default values to properties that have it defined,